 Probably derived from the Norman French nickname tirel

 "to pull", referring to a stubborn person.

-Refers to a person who thatches roofs by attaching straw to them.
+Referred to a person who thatched roofs by attaching straw to them.

 From a place name meaning "thorn clearing" in Old English.